 Shelley and her husband, Alyssa's parents, braved a similar journey to the hospital in December of 1990 when her brother, Jameson was born.

 "I can feel their worries and their pain, because I remember those days," says Shelley.
 "It took us an hour and a half from De Pere to St. Mary's if you can believe it."

-And now her daughter surely can believe it.
+And now her daughter surely

 "Everyone started praying.
 That was the biggest thing, and we definitely felt those prayers to get us here safely," says Alyssa, thankful for their happy ending.